Guns, media and suicide: what providers need to know.

 To learn more about lethal means and the media, listen to the archived webinar.

-Recordings of all six webinars in this series can be found in the National Council for Behavioral Health’s webinar archives.
+Recordings of all six webinars in this series can be found in the National Council for Mental Wellbeing’s webinar archives.

 The National Action Alliance for Suicide Prevention is the public-private partnership advancing the National Strategy for Suicide Prevention (NSSP).
 This is achieved by catalyzing implementation of high priority NSSP objectives.
 One such example is the Prioritized Research Agenda for Suicide Prevention: An Action Plan to Save Lives.
 This groundbreaking document advances NSSP objective 12.1- Develop a national suicide prevention research agenda with comprehensive input from multiple stakeholders.